Essential Gear for Bicycle Touring and Bikepacking

 Cycling glasses are a fundamental ally, and not just during sunny days.

-Cycling eyewear, in fact, in addition to the fundamental role of protecting our eyes from UV rays, also keeps dust, smog, wind, and insects at a due distance – also, they provide a barrier between your eyes and any flying debris or objects in case of an accident.
+Cycling eyewear, in fact, in addition to its fundamental role of protecting our eyes from UV rays, also keeps dust, smog, wind, and insects at a safe distance; it also provides a barrier between your eyes and any flying debris or objects in case of an accident.

 Not only this, cycling glasses can improve your vision by reducing glare and enhancing contrast, making it easier to see obstacles on the road ahead.
-They can also help you see better in low-light conditions, such as when cycling at dawn or dusk (if you do not choose a super-dark lens).
+They can also help you see better in low-light conditions, such as when cycling at dawn or dusk (unless you choose a super-dark lens).

 Check our guide: